 - At the Dedication and the Award Ceremony on 6th September 2016, Lyall Seale heard that one of Keith’s earlier wartime crew members from Australia, Kevan Smith, was still alive and managed to contact him by email.
 Kevan Smith’s first hand information provided significant insight into Keith’s time in Meteorological Reconnaissance.
 Unfortunately, within two months of that first contact, Kevin was hospitalised and died.

 On 10th September 1945, a Halifax Met.
 Mk.
 III X9-N number RG380 of 517 Squadron a RAF Meteorological Unit crashed on the Quantock Hills in Somerset.
-Based at RAF Brawdy in South Wales, RG380 was returning from an Epicure meteorological reconnaissance mission over the Atlantic Ocean and Bay of Biscay, lasting over 9 hours.
+Based at RAF Brawdy in South Wales, RG380 was returning from an the afternoon Epicure meteorological reconnaissance sortie over the Atlantic Ocean and Bay of Biscay, lasting 9½ hours.
 They were diverted to RAF Weston Zoyland in Somerset due to heavy fog.
 On arrival over the station they could not see the airfield but were heard on the ground.
 Due to radio interference neither the aircrew nor ground controller could hear each other and RG380 turned away without anyone on the ground knowing its destination.
-Flying below the the safety altitude for the area whilst making an extended circuit to the west of the airfield at RAF Weston Zoyland in dense fog, they hit trees on the highest point of the Quantock Hills, above Crowcombe Court, about 13 miles to the west north west of the airfield.
+At 1954 GMT flying in dense fog, below the the safety altitude for the area whilst making an extended circuit to the west of the airfield at RAF Weston Zoyland, the aircraft hit trees on the highest point of the Quantock Hills, above Crowcombe Court, about 13 miles to the west north west of the airfield.
 RG380 broke up and caught fire when it hit the ground.

 None of the nine aircrew of RG380 survived the crash.
 They were: